Net Unrealized Profit / Loss

 The Euphoria band has effectively closed

 The headline observation on this chart is not the current reading — it is the way the bands have compressed cycle by cycle.
-Recompute the share of trading days each cycle spent in each band, under the conventional thresholds, and the pattern is unmistakable.
+Recompute the share of trading days each cycle spent in each band, under the conventional thresholds, and the pattern is unmistakable: both the top band and the bottom band are emptying out, and the middle is swelling.

 Time in band, by cycle — share of trading days in each NUPL regime